thinkful-ei-dragonfly/lucas-capstone-client/README.md

 The current values will be set as `defaultValue` in the form fields.
 When the user submits their changes, a `PATCH` request is sent to the `/api/posts` endpoint to update the post object.

-## A Note About Testing

-This application was built leveraging `jQuery UI` for the `draggable()` and `resizable()` methods on the post objects.
-Using jQuery in this React project has caused quite a bit of headache in terms of setting up tests.
-Moving forward, there are React modules that can be imported that give the same functionality

 ## Screenshots

 ### Main Page